icebreaker games for remote teams cover

 The game continues until everyone has had a turn.
 This game is a fun and effective way to break the ice and get people comfortable with one another.
 It also promotes listening skills, as team members must remember each other’s names and descriptions.

-2. Human knot
+2. Human Knot

 In this game, the team stands in a circle and reaches out to grab someone else’s hand, ensuring they are not holding the hand of the person standing next to them.
 The game’s goal is to untangle the knot without anyone letting go of their hand.